-The LSU School of Art offers Bachelor of Fine Arts and Master of Fine Arts programs with concentrations in digital art, graphic design, and studio art, and a Master of Arts in Art History.
+The LSU School of Art offers a Bachelor of Art, Bachelor of Fine Arts and Master of Fine Arts programs with concentrations in digital art, graphic design, and studio art, and a Master of Arts in Art History.
 Tracks in studio art include the areas of ceramics, painting & drawing, photography, printmaking, and sculpture.
-The art history program at LSU is interdepartmental: the undergraduate program in liberal arts lives within the College of Humanities & Social Sciences, and the graduate program and art history faculty live within the College of Art & Design’s School of Art.
+The College of Art & Design also offers a Bachelor of Arts in Art and Design, with a concentration in Art History.

 The College of Art & Design has several minors available to all university students.
 School of Art minors include art history, ceramics, digital media arts, fine art, painting and drawing, photography, printmaking, and sculpture.
 The school also offers a visual communication minor that is open only to students enrolled in the School of Mass Communication.
 View the LSU General Catalog to see the requirements for each minor and to view all university minors.